Sarahegorov98534/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
  -
 Next, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take some time to think through the steps involved.
 Break the process down into smaller, manageable chunks, then allocate time for each step.
 That way, when you start working, everything is already laid out in front of you, making it easier to stay on track and avoid getting lost in the weeds.
 Planning also helps you identify potential roadblocks and challenges early on, allowing you time and resources to address them before they become larger problems.

+# 2023-11-22
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+Always strive to improve your skills and stay up-to-date with the latest best practices and technologies in your field.
+Remember that collaboration and communication are key to success in any software development project."